paloj/ArduinoLcdMenu/README.md

 # ArduinoLcdMenu
- LCD menu system for rotary encoder and relay control.
+ LCD menu system for Arduino, rotary encoder and relay control.
 All menus, functions and settings are accessible with rotating the encoder and pushing a button.

  - Main menu
  - 1.Value Ctrl menu -> persistent values to guide relay ctrl limits